-Click here to see the full NAC image.
+Explore the full NAC image below.
 Additional features in the King crater region can be found in the following Featured Image posts: Fault scarp with impact melt in King crater, Natural Bridge on the Moon!, and King crater ejecta deposits.

 Posted by James Ashley on April 03, 2012 09:00 UTC.